 Please review this End User License Agreement (the “Agreement” or “EULA”) carefully.
 Wherever used in this Agreement, “you”, “your”, “Customer”, and similar terms mean the person or legal entity accessing or using the Enterprise Services.
-For the avoidance of doubt, if you are accessing and using the Services on behalf of a company (such as your employer) or other legal entity, “you”, “your” or “Customer” means the company or other legal entity that you are using the Services on behalf of.
+For the avoidance of doubt, if you are accessing and using the Enterprise Services on behalf of a company (such as your employer) or other legal entity, “you”, “your” or “Customer” means the company or other legal entity that you are using the Enterprise Services on behalf of.

-This Agreement applies only to Enterprise Services purchased through a Solution Partner, as further defined below.
-The terms that apply to the use of Hootsuite’s publicly available websites or use of other services (such as Hootsuite’s Free, Pro, Professional, and Team plans) (the “Self-Serve Services”) are available at www.hootsuite.com/legal/terms.
+This Agreement applies only to the Enterprise Services purchased through a Solution Partner, as further defined below.
+The terms that apply to the use of Hootsuite’s publicly available websites or use of other services (such as Hootsuite’s Free, Professional, and Team plans) (the “Self-Serve Services”) are available at www.hootsuite.com/legal/terms.
 The terms that apply to Enterprise Services purchased directly from Hootsuite are available at www.hootsuite.com/legal/enterprise-terms.

 A. You will only use our Enterprise Services for business and professional reasons (the Enterprise Services are not for use by consumers and may only be used for business and professional purposes);